 The Matthew Feldman Nature Preserve is located in Teaneck, New Jersey and consists of 14.9 acres of deciduous wooded wetlands and upland habitat.
 The preserve is bordered by Roemer Avenue to the north and dense residential development to the east, west and south.

-In 2009 I decided to take a trip to the 14.9 Acre Matthew Feldman Nature Preserve in Teaneck.
-I had read that there was a trail called the Thomas Condit Instructive Nature Trail.
+In 2009 I took a trip to the Matthew Feldman Nature Preserve.
+I read online that there was a trail called the Thomas Condit Instructive Nature Trail.

 It took two separate trips before I finally located what appears to be the Thomas Condit nature trail.
 On the first attempt, I parked my car on Winthrop Road and walked to River Road up to Roemer Avenue but could not find a trail leading into the forest.